reginaldchand02/inspira/README.md

 - Design filtering and categorization (by tags, style, or theme)
 - Smarter browsing experience for users
+- Share designs externally (socials, copy link)
+- Blog section with posts on process, inspiration, and updates

 ### v5 | Iteration & Expansion